silic27/lesleycl.github.io/READ.md

 - [ ] fill-in form to contact? more interactive? more design?

 ### Work Exhibition
+- [ ] each page link to "next" and "previous" project
+- [ ] each image is a modal can click open larger version
 #### StyleUp
 - [ ] design page